-- Don’t leave the unconscious person, make somebody else go and call an ambulance if you can’t wake them up.
+Don’t leave the unconscious person alone.
+Ask somebody else go and call an ambulance if you can’t wake them up.

-- Do not try to lecture the drunk person – confront their behaviour later when they are sober.
+If you are upset or concerned about their drunkenness or behaviour, wait to talk to them until another time when they are sober.
 If you’re worried about a friend drinking too much, talk to them about cutting back on alcohol when they are sober.

-- For sobering up, there is no substitute for time.
-It takes as many hours as the number of drinks taken and can take 24 hours or more for the after-effects of alcohol to wear off fully.
+For sobering up, there is no substitute for time.
+It can take up to 24 hours or more for the after-effects of alcohol to wear off fully.
+Drinking plenty of water, getting some sleep, and having a starchy food that is easy on the stomach, like some plain bread, can help.